 While particular sub-classes will be associated with particular cultures, all options will be available to all characters because of the melting-pot atmosphere of Tiresia.
 As all characters will begin at 1st level, and most sub-classes are chosen after that, there is plenty of time to be exposed to cultural archetypes other than one's own.

 Artificers are the linchpin of the Artifice Saga.
 The first artificers were the ancient faeries.
 The Faerie Queen (ie. Invid Regess) was tricked into teaching these arts to the high elf Zor--who would spread the skills to his people.
 Zor's students became the Artifice Masters, and they spread the art to the other races of Fantoma--and ultimately to Micronia.
 Artillerists and battle smith are the most common artificers, and most often associated with the Artifice Masters.
 Alchemists have also played a major role in the elfish cult, being responsible for the creation of the Zentraedi (orcs and ogres).
 Archivists are a Micronian adaptation of artifice.

 Barbarians are common among nearly every race.
-Ancestral guardians are common among Praxians (wood elves).
-Berserkers are common among Tiroleans, typically orcs, orgres, and orogs ("Zentraedi").
-Storm heralds are another Praxian tradition (sea elves), though these can also be found among Micronians (gnomes, humans).
+Ancestral guardians are common among Praxians (amazons).
+Berserkers are common among Tiroleans, typically orcs, ogres, and orogs ("Zentraedi").
+Storm heralds are another Tirolean tradition (sea elves), though these can also be found among Micronians (gnomes, humans).
 Totem warriors have arisen among Micronians (halflings).
 Zealots are typically a product of the opposing Cults of the Flower or the Shadow (see Clerics, below).